Do I Need A Building Permit for That?

 Building codes – when their requirements are properly executed – help insure that new and remodeled houses will resist the forces of nature; will not electrocute or asphyxiate the occupants; will provide healthful air and water; will safely carry wastes away; will not easily catch fire; will help keep you from falling down the stairs, and a hundred other things.

-So your city, obviously, wants to make sure you’re going to build your project “to code”.
+So your local government, obviously, wants to make sure you’re going to build your project “to code”.

 But before they’ll grant you permission to begin construction you’ll have to apply for a building permit.
-Your application (and drawings, if required for the project) will be reviewed by a Plans Examiner, who will (hopefully!) issue you a permit.
+Your application (and drawings, if required for the project) will be reviewed by a Plans Examiner, who will (hopefully!) issue you a permit, once he’s determined that the plans comply with the code.

 Congratulations, but you’re not done yet.
 To assure that your project actually gets built according to the building code, the city will schedule a number of inspections of the work that must be successfully passed before the next phase can begin.